 This tool is part of a series of resources IRIS is developing to help create communities where all people can be supported to exercise their right to decide.
-It is designed to assist community organizations assess their readiness to implement the "core functions" associated with supporting people in decision making.
-See IRIS' related resource, Community-led Initiatives for Supporting the Right to Decide: A Framework for Design and Implementation, which describes these functions in arranging and delivering community-based supports for decision making.
+It is designed to assist community organizations learn about the "core functions" associated with supporting people in decision making.
+See IRIS' related resource, Community-led Initiatives for Supporting the Right to Decide: A Readiness Assessment Tool to assist community organizations in assessing their readiness to deliver these functions and develop strategies to strengthen their capacity.